wwwmranjith2016/nadiamman-service/README.md

 # BillFlow - Billing Management Backend

 A Spring Boot backend application for managing billing, invoices, products, suppliers, and clients.
-Now configured for PostgreSQL database and ready for cloud deployment.
+Now configured for MySQL database and ready for cloud deployment.

 ## Features